CreativeDevelopments/CDCommands/README_UPDATE.md

 });
 ```

 The above event, once your bot logs in, should log a message along the lines of `Application Name saw User delete Test` every time a user that the bot has access to deletes a message from any channel the bot can see.
+Since we are using the "messageDelete" event in this example, the parameters in the callback function are expected to be first your client, then followed by the message object that was deleted.

+> Note: A message event file is loaded by default to allow all the different checks for permissions and others to work.
+The loading of this event can be disabled by setting the "customMessageEvent" property to **true** in the CDCommands class.

 # Creating a Feature